Secure-Embedded-Systems/woot2025-GlitchGluck/example3/fault-free/README.md

 ## File Descriptions

-This folder evaluates the system behavior under correct and incorrect PIN entry conditions using simulation and DSTG analysis.
+This folder simulate the fault-free system behavior under correct and incorrect PIN entry conditions and generate the DSTG for analysis.

+### Correct Pin Entry

 - `pin5-correct-pin-sim/`
   Includes the simulation data for the correct PIN entry scenario.

 - `pin5-correct-pin-dstg/`
   Contains the Dynamic State Transition Graph (DSTG) results for the correct PIN entry.

+### Incorrect Pin Entry

 - `pin5-incorrect-pin-sim/`
   Includes the simulation data for the incorrect PIN entry scenario.